-The Community Engagement Residence Initiative (CERI) is an innovative approach to the uOttawa residential experience, allowing students to explore community engagement through residential programming.
+The Friel Living Learning Community is an innovative approach to the uOttawa residential experience, allowing students in that residence to explore community engagement through residential programming.

-This initiative seeks to provide uOttawa students living in University of Ottawa residences with an opportunity to collectively take part in community service projects, which offer an interactive way to get involved in the community and to volunteer with community members and other uOttawa students.
+This initiative seeks to provide uOttawa students living in the Friel residence with an opportunity to collectively take part in community service projects, which offer an interactive way to get involved in the community and to volunteer with community members and other uOttawa students.

 The first two weeks of being a first year student at university are filled with mostly positive emotions: you meet all types of interesting people from around the world, you discover new places and attend a bunch of cool events.
 It's a fresh start and your life seems pretty exciting.
 Then exams hit you like you didn't even know they existed and the anxiety builds up to a point where all these positive emotions switch into negative ones: you miss your old friends, you feel lost and you don't have time to socialize.